I seem to ask myself this question every time I begin a new project, my eyes blinking at that daunting white blank page...

 It will seem daunting at first (you WILL feel overwhelmed at some point), but think of it as putting together a great big puzzle.
 It will look like a jumbled mess at first, but bit by bit, the big picture will begin to reveal itself as you mix and match the various pieces.
 How to write a script:

-See a documentary script sample from my documentary Briars in the Cotton Patch, winner of a regional Emmy for Best Script.
+See a full documentary script from my documentary Briars in the Cotton Patch, winner of a regional Emmy for Best Script.

 You may or may not need scriptwriting software to help you write your documentary script.
 A basic 2-column Audio/Video script template is often plenty for the average script.
 A 2-column template can be created for free from your word processor (Open Office, Word, etc).